Duke of Cornwall's Light Infantry: Cornwall Rifle Volunteers

 In 1972 the Light Infantry Volunteers were re-designated as the 5th Battalion, The Light Infantry.
 Later in 1988 the 6th Battalion of The Light Infantry was re-designated as the 6th (Somerset and Cornwall) Battalion, The Light Infantry.
 Finally when the Strategic Defence Review came the D (Cornwall Light Infantry) Company was re-formed as part of the new Rifle Volunteers.
 The company still exists as "D Company" within the 6th Battalion of The Rifles.

 Regimental museum

 The Duke of Cornwall's Light Infantry regimental collections are displayed at Cornwall's Regimental Museum at Victoria Barracks in Bodmin.
 St Petroc's Church, Bodmin was the regimental place of worship where there are memorials to some of the servicemen and regimental colours from the past.

-The regimental war memorial was erected here in 1924; it was the work of Leonard Stanford Merrifield and was in the form of atatue on pedestal and steps made from bronze and granite; it has been listed Grade II*.
+The regimental war memorial was erected here in 1924; it was the work of Leonard Stanford Merrifield and was in the form of a statue on pedestal and steps made from bronze and granite; it has been listed Grade II*.